artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 <img src="/images/swift-in-rn/swift-in-react-native.svg" style="width:300px;">
 </center>

 Swift became public in June 2014, by August we had started using it in Artsy.
 By October, we had [Swift in production][eidolon-postmortem] channeling hundreds of thousands of dollars in auction bids.
-It was pretty obvious that Swift is the future of native development on Apple platforms.

-Since then we've built an [appleTV app][emergence] in Swift, integrated Swift-support into our key app Eigen and built non-trivial parts of that [application in Swift][live-a].
+It is pretty obvious that Swift is the future of native development on Apple platforms.
+It was a no-brainer to then build an [appleTV app][emergence] in Swift, integrated Swift-support into our key app Eigen and built non-trivial parts of that [application in Swift][live-a].

 We first started experimenting with with React Native in February 2016, and by August 2016, we announced that [Artsy moved to React Native][artsy-rn] effectively meaning new code would be in JavaScript from here onwards.

 We're regularly asked _why_ we moved, and it was touched on briefly in our announcement but I'd like to dig in to this and try to cover a lot of our decision process.
 So, if you're into understanding why a small team of iOS developers with decades of experience switched to JavaScript, read on.

-// Structure of blog post
+This post will cover: What are Artsy's apps?, Swifts Positives and Negatives for us, React Native, and Our 1-year Summary.

 <!-- more -->